jeraldbatal22/jeraldbatal22/README.md

 ### Hello there 👋 I'm Jerald

+- I am 4 years graduate of Bachelor of Science In Hotel and Restaurant Management and now a career shifter to software engineer industry
 - 🔭 I’m currently student of Avion Shool as a software engineer
 - 🌱 I’m currently learning html, css, javascript, react js and ruby on rails
 - 📫 How to reach me: Fb Account: https://www.facebook.com/jeraldbatal22, Gmail:btljrld22@gmail.com